maciejhirsz/logos/book/src/common-regex.md

 features not supported by the DFA matching engine in the `regex` crate are not possible to match using Logos' generated state machine.

-However, attempting to use a missing feature will result in a compile time error.
+However, attempting to use a missing feature will result in a compile-time error.
 If your code compiles, the matcher behavior is exactly the same as the `regex` crate.